dwiputris/EDA_car_advertisement/README.md

   6. Observing and analysing core parameters without data outliers
   7. Analysing correlations between core parameters

-Conclusions to the analysis are:
+Conclusions:
-  1. Odometer and price correlate negatively with coeffecient of correlation around 0.5
+  1. Odometer and price moderately correlate, with coeffecient of correlation around 0.5.
-  2. Age and price correlate negatively with coeffecient of correlation around 0.6
+  2. Age and price moderately correlate, with coeffecient of correlation around 0.6.
   3. Condition and price correlate weakly.
-  4. Transmision automatic is sold more expensively for type Sedan.
+  4. Automatic transmision cars are sold more expensively for type Sedan.
 And manual for SUV.
   5. Orange color cars are sold more expensively in average than any other color.
-While green ones are the lowest price.
+While green ones have the lowest price.